-DATAGRAM frames MUST be protected with either 0-RTT or 1-RTT keys.
+Like STREAM frames, DATAGRAM frames contain application data and MUST be protected with either 0-RTT or 1-RTT keys.

-Note that while the max_datagram_frame_size transport parameter places a limit on the maximum size of DATAGRAM frames, that limit can be further reduced by the max_packet_size transport parameter and the Maximum Transmission Unit (MTU) of the path between endpoints.
+Note that while the max_datagram_frame_size transport parameter places a limit on the maximum size of DATAGRAM frames, that limit can be further reduced by the max_udp_payload_size transport parameter and the Maximum Transmission Unit (MTU) of the path between endpoints.
 DATAGRAM frames cannot be fragmented; therefore, application protocols need to handle cases where the maximum datagram size is limited by other factors.